-From an estate planning perspective, their adult children would currently pay tax on the taxable component of their parents super benefits at a maximum rate of 15%12 (plus Medicare) if received direct from the super fund.
-Given the estimated current taxable component of $850,000 across both of these accounts, this could equate to $144,500 in tax.
+From an estate planning perspective, their adult children would currently pay tax on the taxable component of their parent’s super benefits at a maximum rate of 15% (plus Medicare, if received direct from the super fund).
+Given the estimated current taxable component of $850,000 across both accounts, this could equate to $144,500 in death benefits tax.

 While the probability of one of them surviving the other is the more likely outcome, they both wish to reduce the chance of any tax being paid on their respective super benefits if paid to their adult children, plus, they both wish to create an additional tax-free component now as a hedge against possible future changes to the tax treatment of superannuation.

-From 1 July 2020, a variation of a re-contribution strategy could be used by Theo to withdraw up to $400,000 from his accumulated super benefits and then re-contribute this amount to Kerri as a $100,000 non-concessional contribution in the 2020-21 financial year, and then an additional $300,000 bring-forward contribution in the 2021-22 financial year.
+In 2021-22 a variation of the re-contribution strategy could be used by Theo to withdraw up to $440,000 from his accumulated super benefits and then re-contribute this amount into Kerri’s super account firstly as a $110,000 non-concessional contribution in the 2021-22 financial year, and then as an additional $330,000 bring-forward contribution in the 2022-23 financial year.

-As an alternate approach, where one member of a couple survives the other, death benefit lump sums are tax-free when paid to a spouse13 and death benefit income streams are concessionally taxed, or also tax free, when one member of the couple is, or was, age 60 or over14 at the time of passing.
-There are a number of planning opportunities which can be implemented in such circumstances to continue to reduce the taxable component where adult non-tax dependants may end up being the ultimate beneficiaries.
+As an alternate approach, where one member of a couple survives the other, death benefit lump sums are tax-free when paid to a spouse and death benefit incomes streams are concessionally taxed, or also tax free, when one member of the couple is, or was, age 60 or over at the time of passing (or once the surviving spouse reaches age 60).
+There are a number of planning opportunities which can be implemented in such circumstances to continue to reduce the taxable component where adult non-tax dependants may end up being the ultimate beneficiary of these super monies.

 It is important to note any re-contribution strategy will use an individual’s existing contribution cap space without directly increasing the amount they have in super.
 Where a client may have, or expect to have, additional amounts they wish to contribute in the immediate term, care should be taken to determine the merits of a re-contribution strategy.